CURRICULUM

 This one-day course is designed to assess the mariner with re-certification of radar proficiency.
 The assessment is conducted on location at CMES using one of the four Ship's Bridge Trainers (SBT) and is composed of practical radar plotting and navigation.

+SCHEDULED BY APPOINTMENT ONLY.
 Contact the school to schedule a recertification.

 Course Capacity: 1 student